That's Why I Love You Like I Do

-"That's Why I Love You Like I Do" is a song country music song originally made famous by Sonny James.
+"That's Why I Love You Like I Do" is a country music song originally made famous by Sonny James.
 The song had two runs of popularity for James, one in 1956 and the other in 1972, each under a different title and with a distinctive arrangement.

 History

 1956 version

 James' original version was recorded in 1956 as "You're the Reason I'm In Love," for the beginning line of the refrain.
 An electric guitar-heavy, slow-tempoed song, "You're the Reason ..." was the B-side to the better-known "Young Love" (James' first major hit).
 While "Young Love" went on to be a massive country and pop hit, "You're the Reason ..." concurrently fared well on country radio, reaching No. 6 of the Billboard magazine Most Played C&W by Jockeys chart in early 1957.

 It was recorded the same day as Young Love (October 30, 1956) at Bradley Studio in Nashville TN.
 Production by Ken Nelson and the vocal backing of The Jordanaires, who are known primarily for their vocal backing behind Elvis Presley.